silum/astrokat-wiki/Types-of-target-observations.md

 ### Performing a drift scan
-**Currently not giving accurate results, some debugging still required**
 Track a constant point in front of the target on the expected trajectory, allowing the object to _`drift`_ over the observation point.
 This generally results in a map of the observed beam pattern.
 Similar to the _`track`_ observation, a _`target`_ and _`duration`_ is required as input to this observation type.